jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 This extremly difficult part can be fully explained using this [video source](http://www.youtube.com/watch?v=Ssi1A8FAAFI&t=16m25s).
 This video will start in the middle explaining how to find pattern recognition and how this parsing line of code works.

-In a new cell we will type
+In a new cell we will ***type***

 ```
 df = pd.DataFrame(data)
 ```

+This will transfer the content from data and parse it into the panda dataframe.